gnoverse/tlin/docs/rfc/emit-event.md

 ## Summary

-This lint rule ensures that `std.Emit` calls are properly formatted for better readability, especially when they contain multiple arguments.
+This lint rule ensures that `chain.Emit` calls (from the `runtime/chain` package) are properly formatted for better readability, especially when they contain multiple arguments.

 ## Motivation

-The `std.Emit` function is commonly used for logging and event emission in Go programs.
+The `chain.Emit` function (previously `std.Emit`, now deprecated) is commonly used for logging and event emission in Gno programs.
 When these calls contain multiple key-value pairs, they can become difficult to read if not properly formatted.
-This rule aims to improve code readability and maintainability by enforcing a consistent formatting style for `std.Emit` calls.
+This rule aims to improve code readability and maintainability by enforcing a consistent formatting style for `chain.Emit` calls.

 ## Proposed Implementation

-The rule will check for `std.Emit` calls and suggest a formatted version if the call is not properly structured.
+The rule will check for `chain.Emit` calls and suggest a formatted version if the call is not properly structured.
 The formatting guidelines are:

-1. The `std.Emit` call should be multi-line if it has more than 3 arguments.
+1. The `chain.Emit` call should be multi-line if it has more than 3 arguments.
 2. The event type (first argument) should be on its own line.
 3. Each key-value pair should be on its own line.
 4. The closing parenthesis should be on a new line.